d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 we can [**inspect the model**] to make sure that its operations line up with what we expect from :numref:`img_lenet_vert`.

+:begin_tab:`jax`
+Flax provides `nn.tabulate`, a nifty method to summarise the layers and parameters in our network.
+:end_tab:

 ![Compressed notation for LeNet-5.](../img/lenet-vert.svg) :label:`img_lenet_vert`